artivis/manif/paper/paper.md

-With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only it is developed as a header-only library making it easily to integrate to existing projects.
+With a single dependency on `Eigen` [@eigenweb] and a requirement on c++11 only it is developed as a header-only library making it easy to integrate to existing projects.

 There has been a remarkable effort in the last years in the robotics community to formulate estimation problems